Maximize Efficiency with a Bypass Oil Centrifuge

 The engine’s soot particles are sub-micron size and can pass through the inline lube oil filters.
 A bypass oil centrifuge collects the soot particles through centrifugal force.
 The centrifugal force causes the contaminants to separate from the oil and retain them on the outer bowl wall of the centrifuge.
 Utilizing a bypass oil centrifuge will allow for a lower total cost of ownership (TCO), reduced wear, less engine downtime, extended oil life, and the elimination of costly filter disposals.

-The centrifuge filters should take oil from the rear of the engine and return it to the front of the engine so that clean oil is as close to the engine oil pump suction as possible.
+The centrifuge filters should take oil from the rear of the engine and return it to the front of the engine, so that clean oil is as close to the engine oil pump suction as possible.
 It is recommended to install shutoff valves and flexible piping connections.

 In marine applications, locate collecting sumps at the aft end of the tank.
 When installing a lube oil centrifuge filter, take oil from the collecting sump at a level below the main lube oil pump suction pipe, and discharge clean oil back to the sump near the lube oil pump suction piping.
-Refer to engine general dimension drawings for recommended bypass filter supply location and oil return to the crankcase.
+Refer to the engine general dimension drawings for recommended bypass filter supply location and oil return to the crankcase.

 How to size a Bypass Oil Centrifuge?